magoo/risk-measurement/_build/html/_sources/estimation/measurement.rst.txt

 .. admonition:: Scenario
   :class: warning

-  Our police station has responded to an unannounced protest outside of City Hall. (# of arrests, 95% confidence)
+  Police have responded to a protest at City Hall. (# of arrests, 70% confidence)

-A forecaster may answer this with an interval of 0-15 arrests.
+A forecaster may answer this with an interval of 5-10 arrests.
 If, for instance, they were asked for a more aggressive forecast (say, 70%), they may answer a more narrow range that results in a higher rate of being wrong.
-An example of a 70% confidence forecast for the same question could be 2-7 arrests.
+An example of a 60% confidence forecast for the same question could be 2-7 arrests, and so on.

 A visual example of a percentage belief that an unknown value will end up within this range when revealed.::